Maximus International Ltd.

 13. DIRECTORS' RESPONSIBILITY STATEMENT

-iv) they have prepared the annual accounts on a going concern basis;
+iv) they have prepared the annual accounts for the Financial Year ended31st March 2021 on a going concern basis;

 15. PARTICULARS OF CONTRACTS OR ARRANGEMENTS MADE WITH RELATED PARTIES